mskhokhar/weather-visualization/README.md

-# weather-visualization
+# Whats the weather?

-This prroject will be displaying the live weather of the world using different graphs and between different references.
+This project displays weather of any city selected of every 3hours for 5 days graphically and it's 5 days weather forecast.

 # MVP: